Fisheries Experiment Station Fisheries Experiment Station

 Warm water fish culture, creating sterile fishes with triploid methods

-The Fisheries Experiment Station (FES) research program conducts applied aquatic research throughout Utah.
+The Aquatic Animal Health and Research Center (formerly the Fisheries Experiment Station) conducts applied aquatic research throughout Utah.
 Much of our research is conducted in collaboration with regional Division of Wildlife Resources staff and serves the needs of hatchery and field biologists statewide.

-The FES research program has been involved in fisheries research since the early 1960s.
+The AAHRC has been involved in fisheries research since the early 1960s.
 Historically, research focused on improving fish health protocols and evaluating new fish culture techniques.
 Presently, our research duties are broad and have expanded to encompass additional questions and challenges that relate to the conservation and management of Utah's aquatic resources.

-See FES Research Publications for a list of published articles (titles and abstracts) by the FES research staff.
+See Research Publications for a list of published articles (titles and abstracts) by the AAHRC research staff.

 Current research projects